mskill/malika/labs_GitHub_GitHub2_Branch_Merge.md

 ![image](images/Add_content_branch.png "Add_content_branch")

 - Scroll down the page after adding the text.
-Add description of the file (optional) and click Commit new file.
+Add a description of the file (optional) and click Commit new file.

 ![image](images/Commit_branch_file.png "Commit_branch_file")

-File is added to the child branch.
+The file is added to the child branch.

 ## Exercise 3: Open a Pull Request